Free preview · no sign-up · read-only

 How Crypto Is Taxed in South Africa

 In South Africa, normal income tax rules apply to crypto assets.
 How your crypto gains are taxed depends on whether SARS classifies your activity as capital in nature or revenue (income) in nature.
 This distinction matters because the tax treatment is very different.
-Most casual investors fall under capital gains, while active traders are more likely to be taxed on income.
+No investor category, holding period, or transaction frequency determines the answer on its own; the full facts, intention, conduct, and records must support the treatment used.

 Income tax vs capital gains tax